 VF has expanded its Third-Way manufacturing program to sub-Sahara Africa, in addition to the third way factories VF works within Bangladesh, Cambodia, the Dominic Republic, and Nicaragua.
 VF is looking into Africa because, while Africa may not be as efficient as Asia currently, there is potential to get it to 80% efficiency in the coming years.
 It could also be cheaper to source from Africa given the African Growth and Opportunity Act (AGOA) with the United States

 Since its creation, VF has split its “Third-Way” factories into three different categories: light, medium, and heavy.
 Light Third-Way is having engineers consult with the factories and visit each week.
 The medium Third-Way involves having an engineer on site and a long-term commitment to the supplier from VF.
 Lastly, the heavy Third-Way involves profit-share and open book costing as well as sharing of research and development (R&D) (Barrie, 2015).

 Trust continues to be a central theme in Third-Way sourcing, as does having the right people on board with the initiative.
 VF also believes that any positive changes made to the factories because of the Third-Way program will ultimately help the whole industry and drive positive change, even if the changes are used for other companies that source from the same vendor (Barrie, 2015).

 In November 2018, VF announced to spin off the group’s denim and outlet businesses into an independent, publicly traded company in 2019.
-The new company, currently referred to as ‘NewCo’, will comprise VF’s jeans brands, including Wrangler Lee, and the VF Outlet business.
-The official name of NewCo is expected to be announced by the end of the year.
+The new company, called “Kontoor Brands Inc”, comprises VF’s jeans brands, including Wrangler Lee, and the VF Outlet business.
 VF says that the move will sharpen its focus as a global clothing and footwear powerhouse focused on lifestyle brands such as The North Face, Timberland and Vans.